Saint-Loup (writer)

-Marc Augier (/fr/; 19 March 1908 – 16 December 1990), better known by the pen name Saint-Loup (/fr/), was a French anti-capitalist, later turned into fascist, politician, writer and mountaineer.
+Marc Augier (/fr/; 19 March 1908 – 16 December 1990), better known by the pen name Saint-Loup (/fr/), was a French author, journalist, political activist and mountaineer.
+Initially a left-wing anti-capitalist, Marc Augier later turned into fascist and became a supporter of Nazi Germany.
+During the German occupation of France in World War II, he was an enthusiastic collaborator and enlisted in the Legion of French Volunteers Against Bolshevism before joining the Waffen-SS.
+He was sentenced to death after the war, but managed to escape and was later pardoned.
+He re-emerged under the alias Saint-Loup and published various books retelling his war experiences and expressing his neo-pagan views.

 Early years

 Augier's earliest direct political involvement began in the Republican-Socialist Party, although the main focus of his youthful energies was the Centre laïc des auberges, a non-political group central to the development of youth hostels in France.
 Although its leader Jean Giono was not a fascist, it was Augier's fascination with Giono's primitivism that eventually led the young Augier to adopt that ideology.
 He was also a supporter of paganism against Christian "decadence".

 Collaboration

 Augier formed his own group, the Les Jeunes de l'Europe Nouvelle, in 1941, attracting 4000 members and affiliating to the Groupe Collaboration.
 He became associated with the Breton nationalist Alphonse de Châteaubriant, a leading figure in the Groupe, and was for a time business manager of his journal La Gerbe.

 Augier then joined the political bureau of Jacques Doriot's French Popular Party (PPF).
 He enlisted in the Legion of French Volunteers Against Bolshevism and served on the Eastern Front whilst also launching and editing the group's paper Le Combattant Européen.
 He served in both the LVF and the French Waffen SS as a war correspondent.
 He was also responsible for the French Waffen SS' official organ, Devenir ("To become" or "Becoming").
 However Augier, who still supported economic socialism and hoped that Nazism would take seriously the 'socialism' part of its name, grew disillusioned by the distinct lack of anti-capitalism amongst the SS men with whom he served.